luisfernandomelon/NVimmer/README.md

 13. English Words 1K+ **[new]**
 14. Emoji (type `:` select emoji) **[new]**

+NVimmer will use **Prettier and eslint** as the default linter and formatter for the fontend!

 ## [Recommended] Ubuntu Shell Onekey Install 🚤 🚤 🚤

 Execute the following commands, install everything! ✌